 It was an extraordinary break in tradition, possibly prompted by financial problems.
 The New York Times noted that “As the Russian Church in America has been embarrassed financially ever since the revolution in Russia, the English branch will be maintained by voluntary contributions.
 All pecuniary aid from Russia stopped after the Bolsheviki took $200,000,000 from the churches there.”

 The Church of the Transfiguration would not be here long, however.
 A month later the building was sold in a foreclosure sale and was acquired by the Russian Church Relief Corporation for $64,000.
 Just four months later, on December 10, newspapers reported that the buildings had been sold.

 Controversy in the brick and brownstone buildings came to an end as the newly-formed Smith College Club converted them to club rooms, dining rooms and twelve sleeping rooms per floor above the first floor.
 Here alumnae of the prestigious women’s college found temporary housing; and fund raising and educational events were held.
 For eight years the society pages would publicize the glamorous affairs.
 One of the first was the benefit dance “and bridge” at the Plaza Hotel on the day after Easter that year, a month after the club moved into their new clubhouse.

 Then, in June 1929, the Smith College Club sold the building to the Friendly League for Christian Service; an organization for business woman.
-The Times reported that it “will be opened as a home for business woman on July 1.”
+The New York Times reported that it “will be opened as a home for business woman on July 1.”